RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> nope
     - slot{"onboarding": true}
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> i want more information
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Core decides what happens next in this conversation.
+    <B> Core decides what happens next in this conversation.
 Its machine learning-based dialogue management predicts the next best action based on the input from NLU, the conversation history and your training data.
 (Example: Core has a confidence of 87% that ask_primary_change is the next best action to confirm with the user if they want to change their primary contact information.)
-Rasa X is a toolset used to improve contextual assistants built using Rasa Open Source by helping you turn real user conversations into training data.
+    <B> Rasa X is a toolset used to improve contextual assistants built using Rasa Open Source by helping you turn real user conversations into training data.
 Rasa X includes a user interface and a REST API.
-You can click here if you want to go to the next step to try out Rasa Open Source.
+    <B> You can click here if you want to go to the next step to try out Rasa Open Source.
 ## new to rasa + built a bot before
 <U> get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?